ChrisWhealy/wasm_sha3/docs/local_execution.md

 # Using `wasmtime v44.0.0`

-Wasmtime can run the SHA3 algorithm in both Drop-In and XOF mode.
+Wasmtime can run the SHA3 algorithm in both drop-in and XOF mode.

 In this example, the `--dir <host_dir>` argument uses `./test_data` as the virtual root and from within WASM, `/` is implied.